 Caring for a loved one who is seriously ill is never easy.
-It may be hard for you to juggle the different parts of your life, such as work, chores, caring for children, and caring for the person who is sick.
-You may feel like you don't have any free time.
+You are often “on call” almost all the time.
+It may be hard for you to juggle the different parts of your life.
+This could include work, chores, caring for children, and caring for the person who is sick.
+You may feel like you don’t have any free time.

 Caregiving is also hard because you often see many changes in your loved one, such as the following:

 - The person you’re caring for may not know you anymore due to dementia.

 - He or she may be too ill to talk or follow simple plans.

 - He or she may have behavior problems, like yelling, hitting, or wandering away from home.
 This may be especially true if the person you’re caring for suffers from dementia.